linuxgurugamer/K.P.R.S/README.md

 	3. Power supply.
 Will need to be able to supply the needs of the transmitter box(es) and amplifiers
 	4. Optionally one or more amplifiers (each amplifier also needs 10 ec/sec)

 1. Create a radio station.
 There are three antenna parts, which can be stacked on top of each other to make a taller tower, the taller it is, the greater the range.
 There is also a composite antenna, which consists of all the antenna tower parts together which will animate to be raised.
-1.5 To increase the power of the transmitter, attach multiple TransmitterBases to the antenna
+1.5 To increase the power of the transmitter, attach multiple TransmitterBases to the antenna (not yet available)
-2. Once placed, right-click on the transmitter base to open the PAW and then select a channel
+2. Once placed, right-click on the transmitter box to open the PAW and then select a channel
 3. After selecting a channel, you need to activate it, again by right-clicking on the transmitter base to open the PAW and activate the transmitter

 Note:  The transmitter box by itself has a very limited range.
 You need to add an antenna tower to get decent range.